EyriCho/hello-world/README.md

 # hello-world

-This is the first time I use github repository!
+Hi, guys!
+This is my first repository in github, I like javascript, .net and wanna using it everywhere, from front to end.
+Contact me if you wanna talk about it!